henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 person:

-: a CIE that aggregates the details about a person and combines it with a identifier unique to SACM domains
+: a subject that aggregates the details about a person and combines it with a identifier unique to SACM domains

 : person-first-name